bcorwen/KeepTalkingOrTheMicrocontrollerExplodes/docs/devblog_5.md

 * Comms setup - Waits for the phone app to pair and allows time for other modules to initialise their CAN nodes.
 * Game setup - Handles activities to set up a new game, taking input from the phone app's game manager screen, polling to find other connected modules and co-ordinating manual setup.
 The Timer also creates the non-module setup, including generating a serial code and widgets.
 * Game running - Runs the game clock, the physical displays of the Timer module, co-ordinates messages with the other modules and tracks defusal and strike events.
-* Game debrief - Responsible for ending the game, halting the other modules, feeding info to the app for debrief, and reseting for the next game.
+* Game debrief - Responsible for ending the game, halting the other modules, feeding info to the app for debrief, and resetting for the next game.

 On the physical side, there are three components:
-* The time display - I have used the [Adafruit 1.27" 4-digit 7-segment display with I2C ackpack](https://www.adafruit.com/product/1270).
+* The time display - I have used the [Adafruit 1.27" 4-digit 7-segment display with I2C backpack](https://www.adafruit.com/product/1270).
 It comes with a handy controller and library, looks fairly similar to the game's display and is a reasonable size (looking pretty large but would not inflate the size of the Timer module to be able to house it).
 * The strike display - These are odd x-with-a-strikethrough shaped displays.
 I'm currently using a 2-digit 14-segment display to create this shape, which are also convenient due to library support and don't require something custom to be created to get the desired effect.
 * A buzzer/speaker - For the Arduino version, I had been using a piezo buzzer which did a basic job, however the Timer has no functional speaker (as we'll see later).